zmarkan/cicd-workshop-circleci-public/README.md

 ```

 - In app.terraform.io create a new organization, and give it a name.
 (If you just signed up, you should click "Start from Scratch" to create the organization.)
-- Create a new workspace called `cicd-workshop-do` (Version Control Workflow > Github.com > Only select repos > cicd-workshop).
+- Create a new workspace called `cicd-workshop-do` (CLI-driven Workflow > Github.com > Only select repos > cicd-workshop).
 - In the workspace GUI, go to `Settings > General`, and make sure to switch the `Execution Mode` to `Local`.

 - In the file `terraform/do_create_k8s/main.tf` locate the `backend "remote"` section and make sure to change the name to your organization: